faceleg/node-assetify/README.md

 ### #Asset.file

 The path to the asset, relative to `assets.bin`.
-This path can contain `..` jumps to parent directories.
+This path can contain `..` jumps to parent directories. `assetify` concedes that the order you output your assets in is important, and it will respect the order you define for your assets to be exposed.

 ### #Asset.glob